H. H. Scott, Inc.: History

 Per NYT obit, Hermon Scott retired in 1972.
 Per Audio Eng Society obit, Technical Director Daniel Von Recklinghausen was appointed staff consultant at Electro Audio Dynamics (formerly Eastern Air Devices) in 1973.

 Between late 1975 and late 1976, the company's operations moved from Maynard to Woburn, Mass.

+In 1977 Scott amplifiers made in the USA were sold in Switzerland and came with an astonishing (for the time) 3 year guarantee.
+This was certified with a credit card shaped plastic guarantee card which was really unique back then.

 In 1985, the brand was purchased by Emerson Electronics.

 E.H.
 Scott

+E.H.
+Scott Radio Laboratories is sometimes confused with H.H.
+Scott.
+E.H.
+Scott was founded in 1925 by Chicago resident Ernest H. Scott.